JamKen-00/PracticePenguin/README.md

 # PracticePenguin
-A C# project for a lawyer-focused application
+A C# project for a lawyer-focused application with lite networking capabilities.